Palestinian film of love and betrayal breaks new ground at Cannes

 The film is based on the true story of Oscar Grant, an unarmed San Francisco Bay Area resident who was shot and killed by police in the early hours of New Year's Day in 2009.

-French director Rebecca Zlotowski's "Grand Central" about love in a nuclear power plant received favourable reviews as did "L'Inconnu du Lac" (Stranger by the Lake), a murderous gay love story by French filmmaker Alain Guiraudie.
-(Additional reporting by Alexandria Sage; Editing by Jon Hemming)
+French director Rebecca Zlotowski's "Grand Central" about love in a nuclear power plant received favorable reviews as did "L'Inconnu du Lac" (Stranger by the Lake), a murderous gay love story by French filmmaker Alain Guiraudie.